Julia Roberts: Acting style and reception

 Some critics have pointed out that Roberts has frequently played characters with traits similar to her own, contributing to a screen presence that journalist and filmmaker Bilge Ebiri described as difficult to separate from her public persona.
 John Anderson of The Seattle Times described her as "an actress who has never really been required to act".
 Matt Singer of The Dissolve said "Roberts has rarely strayed far from the onscreen persona that made her one of the biggest movie stars in history—that of a simple girl of limited means and unlimited heart, pulling herself up by her bootstraps".
 Attempts to divert from this image in the 1990s met with mixed responses, though Macnab noted her versatility in transitioning between romantic comedies, thrillers, period dramas, and independent films.
 Jihane Bousfiha of Time said that while her grace, warmth, and charisma "permeates all of her roles", no genre has highlighted these qualities as effectively as romantic comedies, describing her its "undisputed queen".
-Film critic and historian David Thomson wrote in Salon that he once received letters from upset fans over suggesting that Roberts' talent was being misused in some of her then-recent film roles.
+Film critic and historian David Thomson wrote in Salon that he once received letters from upset fans over suggesting that Roberts's talent was being misused in some of her then-recent film roles.
 Director Mike Nichols, who worked with her on Charlie Wilson's War, argued that her beauty sometimes overshadowed her acting skills, praising her intelligence, preparation, and ability to fully embody her characters.
 The actress said she does not have any acting techniques, commenting, "there's nothing more boring than actors sitting around talking about acting".